Content Cleanup Required

 Note: Newer G3, G4 or G5 Macintoshes provide an alternate method to choose which OS boots.
 Hold down the option key when you turn on or restart your computer and you will be presented with a list of the operating systems installed on your computer.
-You will be able to select your Apple OSes (OS 9, X) using this method but it seems that the yaboot partition is missed and thus you won't be able to boot Linux using the "option key method".

 If you only have Ubuntu installed on your computer, yaboot loads the "kernel" and gets things started.
 However, if you also have Mac OS (8 or 9) and/or Mac OS X installed yaboot allows you to choose which OS you'd like to boot into.

 After you install Ubuntu you will encounter a list of operating systems when you turn on or restart your computer, and, unfortunately for "newbies", Linux is set as the default. yaboot is the application that controls this list and the list will look something like this (Note: there will be variations determined by what operating systems are installed on your computer):